-EXECUTIVE SUMMARY: At present, the business of renting dockless e-scooters/e-bicycles is not a specified permitted use within the City.
+EXECUTIVE SUMMARY: Ordinance No. 4259 will prohibit shared dockless micro-mobility device businesses in the City.
+At present, the business of renting dockless e-scooters/e-bicycles is not a specified permitted use within the City.
 The City currently does not allow businesses to operate in the public right-of-way without proper permitting or licensing.
-City Council direction is needed to determine whether and, if so, under what circumstances these businesses should be allowed in the City.
-In the meantime, the City Council may expressly prohibit these businesses unless and until regulations are enacted, so the businesses function compatibly with the public rights-of-way on which they operate.
-An ordinance prohibiting dockless micro-molility devices has been prepared for first reading.
+The City Council may expressly prohibit these businesses unless and until regulations are enacted, so the businesses function compatibly with the public rights-of-way on which they operate.